Yagna603/Yagna603/README.md

-- 👋 Hi, I’m @Yagna603
+- 👋 Hi, I’m Yagna.
-- 👀 I’m interested in Cyber Security and Web Development.
+- 👀 I’m interested in Cyber Security.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Operating Systems, Algorithms, Data Structures.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...